Kitware/QuickView/docs/userguide/reminders.md

   button in the [toolbar](toolbar.md) for the new selection to take effect.

-- In the current version, after the `LOAD VARIABLES` button is clicked or after some visualization settings are changed, some (or all) of the variables showing up in the [viewport](viewport.md) might exhibit a display issue, e.g., erroneously showing the same color or a few color stripes over the entire globe or region.
-This can be remedied by clicking the refresh button at the right end of the [toolbar](toolbar.md), and we are hoping to resolve the issue for future versions.
+- In the current version, after the `LOAD VARIABLES` button is clicked or a visualization settings is changed, some (or all) of the images in the [viewport](viewport.md) might exhibit a display issue, e.g., erroneously showing the same color or a few color stripes over the entire globe or region.
+This can be remedied by clicking the camera refresh button at the right end of the [toolbar](toolbar.md), and we are hoping to resolve the issue for future versions.